Voyage Learning Campus - Primary Staff

 Our behaviour system is built around the principal of a ladder that the children can move up during the day for keeping the above expectations.

 Everyone starts the day on Green.
 The children work their way up the ladder throughout the day depending on their behaviour .
 The children will be able to move up before break, before lunch and at the end of the day if they keep the expectations.
 At the times mentioned the children will discuss if they have kept the expectations and therefore can move up.
 Each step represents points and where the student is at the end of the day represents the points that they get.
 These are recorded at the end of each day and add up.
 Each student receives a certificate at the end of the week with the total number of points.
-The points will total up as a class with points equally special treats with the first treat being a breakfast.
+The child with the most points gets first choice of activity on Friday afternoon, the second gets next choice and so on.

 Rewards & Celebrations: